SchlossVRL/coloremoblues/README.md

  ---
 In main directory

-`T_BCP.csv`: Mean color coordinates and color-emotion associaitons for the Berkeley Color Project 37 (BCP-37) colors
+`T_BCP.csv`: Mean color coordinates and color-emotion associaitons for the Berkeley Color Project 37 (BCP-37) colors.

 `T_EquilumColors.csv`: CIExyY, CIELAB, and CIELch (in CIELAB space) coordinates for the 32 colors in Experiment 2 and the supplementary experiment (replication) in the Appendix.